 Making a big ole pot of hoppin John is New Year's Day tradition in the South and features two good-luck foods to start the new year: pork and legumes.
 Our version calls for brown basmati rice so you'll start the year with a healthy whole grain (and because the rice swells as it cooks, it's also thought to boost prosperity).
-This time of year, you can find containers of presoaked black-eyed peas in the produce section of many supermarkets.
-You also can substitute 2 cups cooked peas or thawed frozen peas.
+You can substitute 2 cups cooked peas or thawed frozen peas if you can't find black-eyed peas.
 Serve with our Quick Collards (due to their color, greens are thought to bring money in the new year) and Skillet Corn Bread with Tomatoes and Sage.

 1 medium onion, finely chopped

 1 carrot, finely chopped

 1-1/2 cups brown basmati rice

 6 cups water

 1 teaspoon sea salt

 Cook bacon over medium-low heat in a Dutch oven 10 minutes or until the bacon renders its fat.
 Increase heat to medium.
 Add onion, celery and carrot; cook 5 minutes or until tender.
 Add rice, and cook 1 minute, stirring constantly.
 Add water, salt, black pepper, cayenne and bay leaf.
 Add the tomatoes to the pan.
 Bring to a boil.
 Reduce the heat, cover, and simmer 40 minutes.
 Stir in black-eyed peas.
 Cover and cook 10 minutes or until the rice is tender.
 Remove pan from heat, and let stand, covered, 5 minutes.
 Fluff with a fork.
 Serve with hot sauce, if desired.